RCTQ supports DepEd in its education quality reforms

 Since the inception of the DepEd Bureau of Human Resource and Organizational Development (BHROD) in 2016, it has laid the groundwork for a high-performing organization by strengthening its human capital.
 Major initiatives of the bureau include the integration of the PPST in all of the HR systems including the Results-Based Performance Management System (RPMS) and in its Learning and Development (L&D) for teachers.
 Data gathered from the use of PPST-based assessment tools for teachers are expected to inform policies on teacher hiring, promotion and/or career progression, teacher professional development, and rewards and recognition.
 RCTQ works with the BHROD under the leadership of Director IV Atty.
 Anne Rachel Miguel and Director III Dr. Jennifer Lopez towards these initiatives.

 To complement the PPST that now guides more than 800,000 teachers, the Philippine Professional Standards for School Heads (PPSSH) and the Philippine Professional Standards for Supervisors (PPSS) were developed in 2020 through RCTQ.
 The three sets of standards provide a common language on the professional development, career continuum, and performance management of teachers and school leaders.
-RCTQ’s technical assistance in operationalizing these standards was stipulated in DepEd Order No. 11, series of 2019.
+RCTQ’s technical assistance in operationalizing these standards was stipulated in DepEd Order No. 11, s.
+2019.

 Organizations aiming to provide services to NEAP will be better guided with the formulation of NEAP authorization and recognition forms and tools, and the establishment of a mechanism on granting professional development credit units to NEAP-recognized professional development programs and courses for teachers and school leaders.